 The Golden Gate Bridge is one of the most recognizable landmarks in the United States—a jewel in the Golden State’s crown.

-It’s iconic, beautiful, and if you’re a surfer, you can place one huge tick on your bucket list.
+It’s iconic, beautiful, and if you’re a surfer, you can place one huge tick on your bucket list if find yourself surfing in San Francisco.

 Surfing the “Novelty Wave” at Fort Point